Accessibility

 8.1 Venue opening times

-On a day to day basis Millennium Square is a city centre outdoor public space which is open and accessible 24hrs a day.
+On a day-to-day basis Millennium Square is a city centre outdoor public space which is open and accessible 24hrs a day.

 8.2 Arriving at the venue